Development Control Plans

 2. Comprehensive review

-Please note: The NSW Government is renaming the ‘Environment Zones’.
-They will now be referred to as ‘Conservation Zones’ under s2.1 Land use zones within the Standard Instrument (Local Environmental Plans) Order 2006 (the Order).
-This change is occurring across all standardised local environmental plans that are in place across New South Wales.
+The NSW Government completed two reforms to rename ‘Environment Zones’ and ‘Business and Industrial Zones’ under s2.1 Land use zones within the Standard Instrument (Local Environmental Plans) Order 2006.
+The change occurred across all standardised local environmental plans that are in place across New South Wales.

 The Plan can be downloaded in two volumes: